Placeholder-Software/Dissonance/docs/Reference/Components/Voice-Broadcast-Trigger.md

 When set to "Push To Talk" the broadcaster will transmit when a given input axis is chosen.
 You must set the name of a Unity input axis and then configure it in the Unity input manager.

+#### Activation Mode : Open

+When set to "Open" the broadcaster will constantly transmit (unless muted).

 #### Collider Volume Activation

 Using collider volume activation requires [Position Tracking](../../Tutorials/Position-Tracking.md) to be set up.
 When active the broadcast trigger will find a sibling physics trigger volume and will only send voice if the local player (as defined by the `IDissonancePlayer` component) is inside the volume.